tyler-technologies-oss/forge-design-system/blog/2022-11-04-welcome/index.md

 Docusaurus has many great benefits, but below are just a few that we'd like to highlight:

-- Removes the need to essentially build the site from scratch (aka site layout, navigation, search… etc.).
+- Removes the need to build the website from scratch (aka site layout, navigation, search... etc.).
 It’s generated for us instead based on file structure and configuration.
 - Supports markdown and MDX, as well as custom React components
-- N-level navigation
+- N-level navigation (supporting our new IA)
 - Fully theme-able
 - Content versioning
 - Localization